Spanish conquest of Nicaragua

-The Spanish conquest of Nicaragua was the campaign undertaken by the Spanish conquistadores against the natives of the territory now incorporated into the modern Central American republic of Nicaragua during the colonisation of the Americas.
+The Spanish conquest of Nicaragua was the campaign undertaken by the Spanish conquistadores and their Tlaxcaltec allies against the natives of the territory now incorporated into the modern Central American republic of Nicaragua during the colonisation of the Americas.
 Before European contact in the early 16th century, Nicaragua was inhabited by a number of indigenous peoples.
-In the west, these included Mesoamerican groups such as the Chorotega, the Nicarao, and the Subtiaba.
-Other groups included the Matagalpa and the Tacacho.
+The west was inhabited by Mesoamerican groups such as the Nicarao, the Chorotega, and the Subtiaba.
+The Nicarao are a Nahua people closely related to the Mexica of Mexico, and were divided into different chiefdoms each ruled by its own chief, such as chief Akatekwtli of Teswatlan in modern-day Chinandega, chief Macuilmiquiztli of Kwawkapolkan in modern-day Rivas, and chief Wemak of Kakawatan also located in Rivas.
+The Chorotegas and the Subtiaba are closely related to the Chiapanec and Tlapanec of Mexico, respectively.
+Other groups included the Matagalpa and the Tacacho, both of which mainly inhabited central Nicaragua.

-Gil González Dávila first entered what is now Nicaragua in 1522, with the permission of Pedrarias Dávila, governor of Castilla de Oro, but was driven back to his ships by the Chorotega.
+Gil González Dávila first entered what is now Nicaragua in 1522, with the permission of Pedrarias Dávila, governor of Castilla de Oro, but was driven back to his ships by the Chorotega and the Nicarao, and sailed south into what is now Panama.
 In 1524, a new expedition led by Francisco Hernández de Córdoba founded the Spanish towns of León and Granada.
 The western portions of Nicaragua along the Pacific littoral plain received the brunt of the Spanish activity in the territory for the next three decades.
-Within a century of the conquest, the native inhabitants had been all but eliminated due to war, disease, and exportation as slaves.
+Within a century of the conquest, the native inhabitants had been nearly exterminated due to war against the Spanish and their Tlaxcallan allies, disease, and exportation as slaves.